rubinastha/heartwell/README.md

 ## Why this exists

 Patients diagnosed with a cardiac condition often leave appointments without a clear grasp of their diagnosis or what comes next.
 Between visits, there's no easy way to track how symptoms, mood, or medication adherence are changing — and that information gap often pushes people toward unreliable self-diagnosis online.
-CardioClear aims to close that gap with plain-language explanations and a simple daily check-in, tied together in one connected loop.
+HeartWell aims to close that gap with plain-language explanations and a simple daily check-in, tied together in one connected loop.

 ## Features